juxor/afaq/markdown/secI4.md

 but advertising is based on the creation of insecurities, preying on fears and obscuring rational thought.
 In an alienated society in which people are subject to hierarchical controls, feelings of insecurity and lack of control and influence would be natural.
-It is these fears that advertising multiples -- if you cannot have real freedom, then at least you can buy something new.
+It is these fears that advertising multiplies -- if you cannot have real freedom, then at least you can buy something new.
 Advertising is the key means of making people unhappy with what they have and who they are.
 It is naive to claim that advertising has no effect on the